Robinborg/invoice_program/README.md

 # Customer and product management software
-I was working in a supply chain company and they were looking for a simple software to keep track of products, customers and invoices.
-I decided this was something I could build, modify and scale at the will of the company.
+The supply chain company I was working for needed a software to handle products and customers.
+I saw my opportunity and built the program myself.

-Below I have written the components that are a part of this software.

 ## Invoice.py
-Holds the general layout for the pdf

-Takes as input the Table for products and customer details
+The invoice module contains the layout for the PDF and asks as input a product table and customer details.
+It saves PDFs in the working directory.

 ## working_data.py
-Retrieves the data from the sqlite database with the help of sqlalchemy

-Outputs the products the user specifys as a table
+The working data module contains the connection to the database and retrieves the information that the user specifies.
+The program outputs product table and customer details.

 ## main.py
-Takes the users input to retrieve, print or modify information from invoice.py and/or working_data.py
+The main module combines the invoice module and working data module.
+The user can easily input commands to get information from working data module and save it to the invoice module, which prints the invoice as a PDF into the working directory.